misrraimsp/sfg-pet-clinic-misrra/README.md

-# sfg-pet-clinic-misrra
+# SFG Pet Clinic - Self Implementation

-SFG Pet Clinic - Self Implementation
+This repository is for an example application built in my [Spring Framework 5 - Beginner to Guru](https://courses.springframework.guru/p/spring-framework-5-begginer-to-guru) course